slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Hints:

 - Telling your truth is not selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
 You can’t give what you do not have.
 The first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
 Then, and only then, will you be able to serve others to your fullest capacity.
-- Stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears.
+- Stand up for yourself, your friends, or your values, because at the end of the day it is better to live a shorter life where you face your fears.
 A boundary is knowing what you want and what you don’t want in a moment.
 E.g: «If I loved myself at a level 10 of 10, would I do this?»

 > *"Care about other people think and you will always be their prisoner."
 -- Lao Tzu [-571]*